About this Page

 The email request must include the following information related to HIS and/or CAHPS Hospice Data:

 - CEO or CEO-designated representative contact information, including name, email address, telephone number, and physical mailing address

 - CMS identified reason(s) for non-compliance from the non-compliance notification letter

 - Information supporting the hospice belief that non-compliance is in error, or evidence of the impact of extraordinary circumstances which prevented timely submission of data

-- The request for reconsideration must be accompanied by supporting documentation demonstrating compliance.
-CMS will be unable to review any request without the necessary documentation.
-Supporting documentation may include any or all of the following provided as examples:
+The request for reconsideration must be accompanied by supporting documentation demonstrating compliance with QRP data.
+CMS will be unable to review any request without the necessary documentation

 Please note: Never include patient information (i.e. protected health information (PHI), patient identified information (PII), or other Health Insurance Portability and Accountability Act (HIPAA) violations) in the documentation being submitted to CMS for review.
 This includes attaching HIS-Admission or HIS-Discharge records and sending to CMS via email.
 Email is NOT a secure transmission product and any PHI/PII sent via email will enact security violation protocol prompting involvement by the CMS security offices.